HypatiaYu/Digimon-Database/Readme.md

 2) Are there specific categories of Digimon that are more adapted to the "magic-user" niche?
 If so do each of the Digimon occupy a different niche?

+3) Does the stage of evolution act confound correlations between different variables?

-3) If so, how does this influence the strategy we use against them?
+4) If so, how does this influence the strategy we use against them?